ssotomayor/fsocial/README.md

 routes/rest.js
 ```

-# Why not bootstrap?
+## Why not bootstrap?

 I have no idea i regreted this half way through.

-# Why Express?
+## Why Express?

 It's simpler for it's ease of routing, i was going to do it without it based on what's [here](https://github.com/ssotomayor/nodejs-no-express), but my lack of time lately avoids me to play with code much.

-# Why no mongodb ?
+## Why no mongodb ?

 It wasn't in the specs to use mongo, it could be changed, but since jsonblob has an API, why not use it?

+## What would you add to this if it was a prod app?

+A lot of stuff, testing (Karma, Mocha), Gulp, a better design for mobiles, polishing code, profile testing.

-# I do not like your code.
+### I do not like your code.
 Ok...